CroXY3D/CruXY-OLD/README.md

   - Direct Drive E3D Extruder (it is compatabile with K1/K2 printheads)
   - Magnetically coupled switch based probe picked up from a dock for super accurate bed probing
   - Dedicated area for nozzle purge and wipe
-  - Duet2 or Duet3 electronics.
+  - Duet2 or Duet3 electronics with Reprap firmware 2 or 3.
 Klipper support is planned
   - Built in drawer for tools and or a spool that feeds the extruder
   - Footprint comparable to other printers of same bed size.
   - Design is for 250x250x250 nominal size.
 Up to 350x350x500 should be possible.
 Further with planned MGN15 gantry mod.